DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/projects.md

     * Also, if inside a building the players sounds should have reverb, to simulate the sound of a building.
 * Create original sound design for all of the elements in your game.
 An exception can be made if the sound is not possible to record or synthesize, ex: a tiger roaring.
 If something already has a sound, replace the sound with a sound you created.
 * Mix your sounds using AudioMixers and effects to create a convincing environment.
+* Finally build your game for your target platform.

 Give a presentation to the class showing your process with video clips demonstrating immersive audio.
 You will turn in your project by submitting the video and a built version of the project.